 Controlling traffic for maintenance operations is dependent upon the activity being performed, the estimated duration of the activity, type of highway, traffic speeds and traffic volume.
-Safety clothing will be worn by WSDOT employees while in the highway work zone (for more information, see IL 72-96, Safety Clothing to be Worn by WSDOT Employees while in Highway Work Zones).
+Safety clothing will be worn by WSDOT employees while in the highway work zone (for more information, see Chapter 3 of the Safety and Procedures Guidelines Manual, M 75-01).